Skip to main content

 Frequently asked questions

-This course is tailored for beginners who are new to programming and want to learn Python.
-It is also suitable for those looking to refresh their foundational Python skills or complement their knowledge with practical exercises.
+This course targets individuals who are new to programming and want to learn Python.
+It is suitable for anyone looking to understand Python's basics and gain the confidence to start small projects or continue learning more advanced topics.

-How does this course compare to other beginner Python courses in terms of depth and scope?
+How does the depth of this course compare to other beginner programming courses?

-This course does not cover advanced Python topics such as object-oriented programming, web development, or data science applications.
-It is focused on building a solid foundation in Python basics for beginners.
+The course does not cover advanced Python topics such as object-oriented programming, web development frameworks, or data science libraries.
+Its focus is on teaching the basics to provide a strong foundation for future learning in these areas.